 Anything that causes inflammation in the intestines can cause an increase in stool calprotectin.

-Calprotectin can be increased with the intestinal tissue damage and bleeding that is sometimes seen with use of non-steroidal anti-inflammatory drugs (NSAIDs).
+Calprotectin can be increased with the intestinal tissue damage and bleeding that is sometimes seen with use of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

 In some cases, calprotectin may be low even when inflammation is present (a false negative).
 This is most frequently seen with children.